sivakumar-sivaprakasam/aws-glue-job-example/GlueJobExample.md

 ## ETL Business Function

 In the `glue-etl-example.py` script, I've used the PostgreSQL host IP address and port #.
-Please makesure to specify the host IP address and port # from your machine.
+Please make sure to specify the host IP address and port # from your machine.

 In WSL2 you need to use host IP to connect.
 To get host IP